yhy258/WaveOpticsTorch/README.md

 ## TODO List

-[ ] Verificaiton of utilization of GPU devices, and Parallelization
+- [X] Verificaiton of utilization of GPU devices, and Parallelization
-[ ] Scalable ASM (SAS)
+- [ ] Scalable ASM (SAS)
-[ ] Various phase initialization methods.
+- [ ] Various phase initialization methods.
-[ ] Considering magnification.
+- [ ] Considering magnification.
-[ ] Considering shifted locations of sources or fields.
+- [ ] Considering shifted locations of sources or fields.
-[ ] Considering various directions of the input fields.
+- [ ] Considering various directions of the input fields.
-[ ] More various examples.
+- [ ] More various examples.

 ## Examples
 1. Spatially filtered PSF using the pinhole.
+2. Analyzing the diffraction pattern from the circle and square apertures.